What is Early Resolution

 - Your employment has ended or may be ending through restructuring, redundancy or dismissal.

-- You feel you have been treated unfairly.
+- You feel you have been treated unfairly or are being bullied.

 - You have concerns about your employee’s performance.